 In the correct value for this environment variable when JDK is installed in the default location, should look like this:

-#4 Updated by Eugenie Lyzenko about 3 years ago
+#4 Updated by Eugenie Lyzenko over 3 years ago

 After search for solution I've the following conclusion: This is the really

 GCC package limitation that does not like the spaces in include file path.
 So I would offer to use the following scenarios depending on target system configuration:

 JDK yet installed.
 The approach is to install into directory with no spaces inside.
 Then make respective environment variables.

 "Program Files\path to JDK" containing spaces.
 In this case the developer will need to create symbolic link to

 mklink /D SomePathWithNoSpaces "The target path\to JDK with\spaces inside"

 The quotation in link creation command is mandatory for

 MKLINKto properly resolve the original directory.
 After link has been created it must be used in